-- Additional Application Requirements for Loan Applicants: Entrance Counseling – All first-time student loan borrowers at HCC are required to complete a student loan entrance interview.
-To complete this requirement, the college uses the online entrance counseling tutorial provided by the U.S. Department of Education at www.studentloans.gov.
-First-time student loan borrowers are also required to complete an electronic Master Promissory Note (MPN) at the studentaid.gov website.
+- Entrance Counseling: All first-time loan borrowers at HCC are required to do a student loan entrance interview.
+To complete this requirement, we use the online entrance counseling tutorial at studentaid.gov.
+First-time borrowers are also required to complete an electronic Master Promissory Note (MPN) at the studentaid.gov website.

 - Exit counseling – Prior to finishing your HCC education (or dropping below half-time), all borrowers must also do a loan exit interview.
 This can also be done on the studentaid.gov website.